 At Ceridian, we believe in facilitating a culture of open and honest feedback – and that includes establishing ways for employees to provide feedback on an ongoing basis, whether through pulse surveys or informal conversation.

-Finally, there’s one thing that employees of all kinds value, and that’s a paycheck.
+There’s one thing that employees of all kinds value, and that’s a paycheck.
 Particularly in a tight labor market, if you’re willing to offer more competitive compensation for your temp workers, they may decide to stay.

-Plus, remember that your employees are your greatest advocates.
+Remember that your employees are your greatest advocates.
 Putting just as much emphasis on engaging temp workers as you would with your full-time workforce contributes positively to your brand perception, and builds your organization’s reputation.